Gnana212/project---E-COMMERCE-CUSTOMER-SEGMENTATION/README.md

 # project---E-COMMERCE-CUSTOMER-SEGMENTATION - OVERVIEW

-Implementation of K Means clustering  to cluster customers with similar interest in given e-commerce data.
+Implementation of K Means clustering(Unsupervised-learning) to cluster customers with similar interest in given e-commerce data.

 In this project ,First  I have analyzed the existing customer data and got the valuable insights about the purchase pattern .
 Next , I am going to  pre-process the data  including missing value treatment .
 After that i have visualized the data and then i have  Segmented the  customer based on the optimum number of clusters (k) by silhouette score